Scalable Side Hustles: 9 Ideas That Can Grow Into Real Income

 Notion template creation is a more specific version of digital products, but it deserves its own spot because it can scale surprisingly well.

-One useful template can sell over and over again if it solves a narrow problem for a clear type of buyer.
-A budgeting template for freelancers, a content calendar for solo creators, or a CRM for coaches is much easier to sell than a generic planner.
+One useful template can sell again and again if it solves a narrow problem for a clear type of buyer.
+A budgeting system for freelancers, a content planner for solo creators, or a CRM for coaches is much easier to sell than a generic life planner.

 Income range in the database: $100-$5,000/month.